Excellent Wooded Course

 0 Helpful / 2 Not

-Other Thoughts: While it may have shorter holes, it more than makes up for it with the forced lines that require precision over power.
+Other Thoughts: This is a course that is carved straight out of a forest.
+While it may have shorter holes, it more than makes up for it with the forced lines that require precision over power.

 0 of 2 people found this review helpful.